JohanSchott/Pade_approximants/README.md

   Four columns are expected: `Re[zin], Im[zin], Re[f(zin)] and Im[f(zin)]`
   where `zin` are the input points and `f(zin)` the corresponding function values.
 - Execute the binary `pade_approximants`
-- The following files will be generated:
+- The following output files will be generated:
     - `pade_info`, gives information about the performed continuations
     - `pade_fout_all`, all the Pade approximants, evaluated on the `zout` points
     - `pade_fout`, the Pade approximant average